A

 Employee benefits paid by the employer (for example, FICA, Worker’s Compensation, Pension, Insurance, and so forth).

-Full-time equivalent.
-This is a means for counting employees, for example, two half-time employees represent one FTE.
+This is a means for counting employees, for example, two half-time employees represent one full-time equivalent.

 Fund Accounting